dgis/emu48android/ReadMe.txt

 NOTES

-- When using a custom KML script by selecting a folder, you must take care of the case sensitivity of its dependencies.
+- When using a custom KML script by selecting a folder, you must take care of the case sensitivity of its dependency files.

 NOT WORKING YET